Vianyraj/callspiderproj/Readme.txt

 Scrapy:
-PaperSpider is the main spider which will scrap the paths of different events and itemloader loads it to the containers(like Eventname=ScrapyField()), which are used in the PaperscrapyPipline to send the data to the Database.
+PaperSpider is the main spider which will scrap the paths of different events, itemloader loads it to the containers(like Eventname=ScrapyField()), which are used in the PaperscrapyPipline to send the data to the Database.

 Django: